Nako village is India's best-kept secret!

 However, be aware that you are at 3600 m altitude and that eventually, you might get headaches, etc due to the lack of oxygen.

-The area does not have trees, and no trees no shade my friends!
+The area does not have trees, and no trees means no shade, my friends!

 Locals cultivate mostly green peas in these areas, besides barley and beans.